adeshar00/GameEngine/README.md

-#About
+# About

-This is a C library I'm working on, which simplifies the process of making 3D games with OpenGL and SDL.
+This is a C library which simplifies the process of making 3D games with OpenGL and SDL.
 Currently, it can open a window, display 3D graphics, detect user input, and import models (only those made with Blender and saved with the [Blender add-on](https://github.com/adeshar00/BlenderAddon) I made).
 It can be called from Python, which allows for rapid prototyping and tool development.
 A lot of the code for this was taken from the code for [Skygunner](https://github.com/adeshar00/Skygunner).

-#To Use
+# To Use

 The library requires OpenGL ES 2.0, SDL2, and GLEW.
 On Debian systems these can be downloaded with the following commands: